 The next time you’re walking down a street, put your phone away and allow your eyes to wander.
 Notice details, marvel at architectural achievements.
 Challenge yourself to pay attention to things you might normally ignore.
 Pause before going inside, and look up.

 Have a cup of warm water with lemon juice in the morning.
-The benefits of sipping the antioxidant-rich beverage are numerous: It naturally alkalizes the body, reduces inflammation, aids digestion, and boosts energy, to name just a few.
+The benefits of sipping the antioxidant-rich beverage are numerous: It naturally reduces inflammation and aids digestion, to name just two.

 Whether that means taking a break from your office to stand outside in the sunshine, waking up a little earlier to take a walk around your neighborhood, or beelining it to the beach at morning’s first light, it’s all good.
 The health benefits of nature are well documented, with studies suggesting being outside can ease depression, improve focus, increase creativity, and even strengthen your immune system.